gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ## Defining a chat function

-When working with `gr.ChatInterface()`, the first thing you should do is define your chat function.
-Your chat function should take two arguments: `message` and `history` (the arguments can be named anything, but must be in this order).
+When working with `gr.ChatInterface()`, the first thing you should do is define your **chat function**.
+In the simplest case, your chat function should take two arguments: `message` and `history` (the arguments can be named anything, but must be in this order).

 - `message`: a `str` representing the user's input.
-- `history`: If you set `type="messages"` in gr.ChatInterface, the history will be a list of dictionaries with `role` and `content` keys.
-Please see the chatbot [docs](/docs/gradio/chatbot) for an in-depth explanation of the chatbot format.
+- `history`: a list of openai-style dictionaries with `role` and `content` keys, repreesting the previous conversation history.

 Here is an example value of the `history`: